Frontal lobe epilepsy: Common misdiagnoses

 Episodes that include complex hyperactivity of the proximal portions of the limbs that lead to increased overall motor activity are called hypermotor seizures.
 When associated with bizarre movements and vocalizations these seizures are often misdiagnosed as psychogenic or functional sezures or other episodic movement disorders such as psychogenic movement disorders, familial paroxysmal dystonic choreoathetosis, paroxysmal kinesogenic choreoathetosis, or episodic ataxia type 1.
 Hypermotor seizure in children are often confused with pavor nocturnus (night terrors).
 Paroxysmal nocturnal dystonia or hypnogenic paroxysmal dystonia are other names given to describe FLE symptoms but are simply just FLE.

 Autosomal dominant nocturnal frontal lobe epilepsy (ADNFLE) is the best understood form of frontal lobe epilepsy but is often misdiagnosed as sleep apnea.
 Both disorders are characterized by awakening during the night which leads to daytime sleepiness.
 Some symptoms of sleep apnea overlap with those of ADNFLE, such as sudden awakening accompanied by a feeling of choking and on occasion motor activity which makes diagnosis difficult based on symptoms alone.
 Video surveillance as well as EEG is occasionally needed to differentiate between the two disorders.
 It has been reported that sleep apnea might be associated with epilepsy which would account for some of the misdiagnoses.

 Causes

 The origins of frontal lobe seizures can be different deviations.
 One of the major reasons for FLE is abnormal cognitive development or sometimes congenital abnormal brain development.
 Other causes are tumors, head trauma, and genetics.

-There are also a few unknown factors that may trigger the seizures: